xwu/xwu-swift-numerics/numeric-protocols.md

 while the __`UnsignedInteger`__ protocol refines `BinaryInteger` only; both are "auxiliary" protocols that themselves add no additional requirements.

+> For source code compatibility with Swift 3, `SignedInteger` actually does
+> require two static methods with underscored names (at the time of writing).
+> These have default implementations and are irrelevant to users of Swift 4+.

 The __`FixedWidthInteger`__ protocol refines `BinaryInteger` to add overflowing operations for those types that have a fixed bit width; it also adds notions of endianness, but those APIs for handling endianness [may yet undergo further